alenasf/AutomateTheBoringStuff/README.md

 # AutomateTheBoringStuff
-Automate the Boring stuff with Python
+Automate the Boring stuff with Python!